Antimonit/Quantum/qubit_phase.md

 constraint removes one *degree of freedom*, and as such, there can be multiple qubit definitions with different α and β values representing the same state.

-All of the following definitions represent the same quantum state with different *global phases* (θ, θ+90°, θ+180°, θ+270° and θ+53.13° respectively). *Global phase* shift under no condition alters the probabilities of measuring **one** or **zero** and can be safely ignored.
+All the following definitions represent the same quantum state with different *global phases* (θ, θ+90°, θ+180°, θ+270° and θ+53.13° respectively). *Global phase* shift under no condition alters the probabilities of measuring **one** or **zero** and can be safely ignored.